iamcal/wow-Precedence/Readme.txt

 -----------------------------------------------------------------------------
 * config for priorities

-* Time between explosive shots on LnL (use fixed time rather than waiting for debuff)
 * No readiness during rapid fire - make configable
 * Extra wait times for high priority shots
 * Rules for serpent sting (don't use near end)